MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/Mplify W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 Summarizing, three types of schemas may be defined in the Product Catalog:

-- `Source Schema` which is the definition of the Product Specification (e.g.
+- `Source Schema` that is the definition of the Product Specification (e.g.
   Mplify Standard),
-- `Intermediate Schema` which is the constrained usage of the `Source Schema` for a given Product Offering
+- `Intermediate Schema` that is the constrained usage of the `Source Schema` for a given Product Offering
   [[Intermediate Schema](#6215-product-offering-specification-schema)],
 - `Contextual Schema` which defines the contextual usage of the `Intermediate Schema` in the given context of Business Function and Product Action [[Contextual Schema](#6216-product-offering-contextual-info)].

-The below diagram depicts the above summary in graphical form.
+The diagram below depicts the above summary in graphical form.

 ![Figure 3.
 Relation between Source Schema, Intermediate Schema and Contextual Schema](media/source_intermediate_contextual_schemas_relations.png)

 **Figure 3.
-Relationship between Source Schema, Intermediate Schema and Contextual Schema**
+Relationship between Source Schema, Intermediate Schema, and Contextual Schema**

 ### 4.4.4.
 Bundles

-The LSO Cantata/Sonata APIs support Bundles which are comprised of multiple Product Offerings made available by the Seller.
+The LSO Cantata/Sonata APIs support Bundles that are comprised of multiple Product Offerings made available by the Seller.
 The benefits for a Buyer are, for example, a preferential price or a simplified ordering process for a Bundle, versus ordering all the individual Product Offerings separately.
 A Bundle may